bruno-31/gan-manifold-reg/README.md

 ## Results

-Here is a comparison of different models using standard architectures (1000 labels on SVHN, and 4000 labels on CIFAR):
+Here is a comparison of different models using standard architectures on several datasets (SVHN and CIFAR-10):

 CIFAR(% errors) | 1000 labels| 4000 labels
 -- | -- | --